jingramwright/park/README.md

   ## Possible Additions/Improvements

 The addition of MQTT functionality is one possible improvement in order for integration into a home automation server such as OpenHAB.
-This would allow monitoring of the garage door and vehicle position from outside of the home network.#PARK.
+This would allow monitoring of the garage door and vehicle position from outside of the home network.